 Being a landlord comes with a wide range of legal responsibilities which include:

 Your property must also have an up-to-date Energy Performance Certificate (EPC) before it can be marketed and you must give a copy to your tenant.
 An EPC is valid for ten years.
-Get quotes for an EPC here
+See our advice guide on How to get an EPC and how to prepare for the energy assessor’s survey.

 Also, currently, to let out a rental property it must have an EPC rating of at least E. However under the new Minimum Energy Performance of Buildings Bill the government wants to increase this to a minimum EPC rating of C for new tenancies from 2025.
 And for all rental properties by 2028, where practical, cost-effective and affordable.
 It is also proposed that the penalty for not having a valid EPC will be increased from £5,000 to £30,000 from 2025.
 Read more about the EPC changes.